After working for about a week in Abu Dhabi, it was time to head back to Portland. But instead of going back via Europe, of course, I was

 It came complete with chopsticks and a beverage in a can that was totally undecipherable.

-Above left: Going through immigration in Taipei -- not me, them.
+Left: Going through immigration in Taipei – not me, them.

-Above center: I made it out of Taipei just in time.
+Above left: I made it out of Taipei just in time.
 A typhoon was rolling in and in a few hours, it

 would close the airport for an entire day.